A Welch & Sons Funeral Services

 • The date and place of birth of any surviving spouse

-• The full name and usual address of the Informant
+• The full name and usual address of the informant

-• The qualification of the Informant
+• The qualification of the informant

-• cause of death is unknown
+• The cause of death is unknown.

-• death was violent or unnatural
+• The death was violent or unnatural.

-• death was sudden and unexplained
+• The death was sudden and unexplained.

-• medical certificate isn’t available
+• The medical certificate isn’t available.

 The coroner may decide that the cause of death is clear.
 In this case:

-• The doctor signs a medical certificate.
+• The doctor signs a medical certificate to send to the Registrar, or…

-The death can’t be registered until after the inquest, but the coroner can give you an interim death certificate to prove the person is dead.
+If the coroner decides that the cause of death is still unknown, the person possibly died either a violent or unnatural death, or the person died in prison or police custody, the coroner must hold an inquest.
+You can’t register the death until after the inquest, but the coroner can give you an interim death certificate to prove the person has died.
 You can use this to let organisations know of the death and apply for probate.
-When the inquest is over the coroner will tell the registrar what to put in the register.
+When the inquest is over, the coroner will tell the registrar what to put in the register and is responsible for sending the relevant paperwork to the registrar.

 Burial